The Plattsburgh - Adirondack Coast region is well connected by almost every mode of transportation and travel.

 Did You Know?

-Plattsburgh International Airport offers travelers international access via direct flights from Plattsburgh to Washington-Dulles in D.C. courtesy of United Express.
+Plattsburgh International Airport offers travelers international access via direct flights from Plattsburgh to Philadelphia courtesy of Contour Airlines.

 With these airports, you have a variety of choices and ready access to almost every part of North America and the world.